surifirstpin/biplus_documentation/docs/DataRun.md

 Under data analysis section, select the project and model for which you want to explore the data.data analysis sections comprised of dimension and measures which acts as fundamental building blocks for a query.

 **Getting Started :**
+In the list of dimensions and measures select the fields you want access.
+Click one or more grey fields (called dimensions) to group your data.
+Click one or more orange fields (called measures) to add information about those groups, such as totals and counts.
+In this example, we selected two measures.
-In the list of dimensions and measures select the fields you want access **1.** Select the data fields from the list to build a query.
+**1.** Select the data fields from the list to build a query.
 **2.** Click on **Run** Button.